 - Named among the top Labor & Employment Lawyers for 2015, 2016 and 2017 by the California Daily Journal

-- Recognized by The Legal 500 United States 2017 as a leader in the category of Labor & Employment
+- Recognized by The Legal 500 United States 2017 and 2018 as a leader in the category of Labor & Employment

 - “Fairness in Class Action Litigation Act of 2017,” Association of Corporate Counsel – Southern California’s Annual In-House Counsel Conference, January 17, 2018